 Though professionally trained and conscientious, government regulators can become confused by the multi-layered requirements of law governing their authority.
 They may face threats of lawsuits and even personal liability claims by citizens upset by their decisions.
 Helping government work more efficiently and avoid the consequences of even accidental violations of citizens’ rights is the type of service our firm prides itself on.

-Because most governmental regulation is both legal and beneficial to our communities, our firm is pleased to represent parties on all sides of county or municipal disputes.
+Because most governmental regulation is both legal and beneficial to our communities, our Phoenix business law firm is pleased to represent parties on all sides of county or municipal disputes.
 Though we are careful to avoid legal conflicts that might compromise any client’s interests, we believe that our broad perspective, respecting the interests and objectives of all sides in a county or municipal dispute, makes us a far more valuable resource on any side of a dispute.